-Rose water combines well with fruits, especially strawberries, and it does wonders in a sorbet.
+Not familiar with rose water?
+It combines well with fruits, especially strawberries when it is served by church ladies, and it does wonders in a sorbet.
 The flavor is mild and adds just a hint of rose.
-Try it in your teas and lemonade and, rose water is a delightful addition to milk based desserts.
-This Tender Rose Petal Shortbread recipe combines both rose water and rose petals that results in tender and pretty cookies, perfect for a tea, a cappuccino or even a light wine.
+Try it in your teas and lemonade and, rose water is a delightful addition to milk-based desserts.
 I know you are thinking why buy a whole bottle of rose water for one recipe, well I’m here to tell you there are lots of uses for rose water, the list can be endless.
+You can buy rose water here.
 I’ll share some uses later.

-First let’s talk about the cookie.
-When I made these shortbread’s I happened to have little rose buds that I bought from a tea shop in San Francisco.
-We brew the rose buds for tea, and occasionally I use these for recipes.
-If you would like to buy these rose buds from the San Francisco tea shop tea shop this is your link: https://vitaltealeaf.net/index.php/flower-herbal/siberian-rose-4-oz.html.
-All other kinds of topping can be used for these dainty little cookies from coarse sugar, colored icing, pistachios, poppy seeds, white chocolate or maybe just put a pretty stamp on top.
+Let’s talk about the cookie.
+When I made these shortbread’s I happened to have little rosebuds that I bought from a tea shop in San Francisco.
+We brew the rosebuds for tea, and occasionally I use these for recipes.
+If you would like to buy these rosebuds from the San Francisco tea shop tea shop this is your nonaffiliate link: https://vitaltealeaf.net/index.php/flower-herbal/siberian-rose-4-oz.html.
+You can also get just culinary rose petals here.
+All other kinds of topping can be used for these dainty little cookies from coarse sugar, colored icing, white chocolate or maybe just put a pretty stamp on top.
 When you make the cookies, you get to decide what goes on top.

 Ohh, now the fun starts.
-I ground the rose petals in my coffee grinder and then sprinkled the petals on top of the dough.
+I grind the rose petals in my coffee grinder and then sprinkle the petals on top of the dough.
+You can also use your rolling pin or your hands to crush the rose petals.
 To get the petals to stick to the dough I gently used the rolling pin and rolled them slightly into the dough.

 Rose Petal Shortbread